 A High School Diploma will be presented to each student who successfully completes the graduation requirements prescribed by the Board of Education and the State of Wisconsin.
-Note it is the student's responsibility, along with their family, to ensure course selections will meet college admission and/or NCAA requirements.
+Note it is the responsibility of students, along with their families, to ensure course selections will meet college admission and/or NCAA requirements.
 Before you select courses for next year, it is highly recommended students take time to talk to their current teachers or School Counselor about the next classes they would recommend.